|THE MIRACLES, SIGNS AND

 These miracles were "signs," pointing beyond the immediate scene to the Lord Jesus Himself.
 They were not primarily for the betterment of the healed but to validate the message and to point people to Christ. - (Ibid., p.
 66)

-In 1 Corinthians 14 Paul attempts to correct the misuse of spiritual gifts, including tongues, by the believers.
+In 1 Corinthians 14 Paul attempts to correct the misuse of spiritual gifts, including tongues, by the gathering of believers.
 And in doing so he emphasizes the real purpose of the gift of tongues.

 "In the law it is written, With men of other tongues and other lips will I speak unto this people; and yet for all that they will not hear me, saith the Lord.